MicrosoftDocs/visualstudio-docs/docs/ide/how-to-build-to-a-common-output-directory.md

 ms.workload:
   - "multiple"
 ---
-# How to: Build to a Common Output Directory
+# How to: Build to a common output directory
 By default, [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] builds each project in a solution in its own folder inside the solution.
 You can change the build output paths of your projects to force all outputs to be placed in the same folder.

 ### To place all solution outputs in a common directory